GilOliveira/schemadotorg/modules/schemadotorg_field_group/README.md

 - Adds field groups to node and user Schema.org mapping.
 - Generates a generic field group based on a Schema.org mapping's type.
-- Appends a suffix to field group labels.
+- Appends a suffix to custom field group labels.
 - Deletes empty field groups created when a field is deleted.
 - Adds a field group around all displayed paragraphs.
 - Allows field groups to be disabled for selected entity type, display,